kaixxx/noScribe/README.md

 noScribe for macOS can be used, but it's still under development.
 To use it you currently need conda and/or mamba and ffmpeg (installed e.g. via Homebrew).
 And you need to clone the macOS branch of the repository (not the main branch, since this is unchanged to kaixx's).
 The `whisper.cpp` was compiled using an Apple Silicon Mac so I am not sure, if it will run on an Intel Mac.

 ## Installation and execution of noScribe on macOS
-Clone the macOS branch of this repository
+Clone the macOS branch of this repository:
 ```
 git clone -b macOS https://github.com/gernophil/noScribe.git
 ```